-Application Note 30: The assignment operation reflects the fact that according the implementation the authentication procedure consumes a defined minimal amount of time.
-Because MRZ and eID-PUK possesses enough entropy for this reaction time (cf. Administrator Guidance [TCOSADM]), this is sufficient even to prevent a brute force attack with attack potential beyond high (to recover a random 10 digit number would require already about 300 years).
-Since the CAN does not represent a secret, because it may be revealed already to external entities (cf. footnote 12 on p.
-17), there is no need to consider a brute force attack against the CAN.
-The waiting time after power-up is sufficient to prevent the skimming of the TOE even for a random 6 digit CAN value.
+Application Note 33: The assignment operation reflects the fact that according the implementation the authentication procedure consumes a defined minimal amount of time.
+Because MRZ and eID-PUK possesses enough entropy for this reaction time (cf. Administrator Guidance [TCOSADM]), this is sufficient even to prevent a brute force attack with attack potential beyond high (to recover a random 9 digit number would require already about 30 years).
+Since the CAN with lower entropy does not represent a secret, because it may be revealed already to external entities (cf. footnote 13 on p.
+17) it might be not necessary to consider a brute force attack against the CAN.
+The waiting time after power-up is sufficient to prevent the skimming of the TOE even for a random 6 digit CAN value if the Attacker does not know the CAN.